NorthernWidget-Skunkworks/Project-Okapi/README.md

 ***Data logger with key microchips, LEDs, and switches marked.*** *MCU: Microcontroller.
 RTC: Real-time clock.
 LED: Light-emitting diode.
 Bus: a subsystem for connections and data transfer.*

-The Resnik data logger contains two buses (see above), each of which has an independent voltage.
+The Okapi data logger contains two buses (see above), each of which has an independent voltage.
 The primary bus is on the left and the secondary bus is on the right.
 These can be selected as 3.3V (switches slid towards the inside of the board) or 5V (switches towards the outside of the board).

 >> @bschulz1701: How much power can each bus source/sink?